Sydney Digital Experience Summit 2026

 This interactive session puts these questions directly to the audience.
 Participants vote live on a series of real-world scenarios, explore the results together, and vote again as perspectives shift through the discussion.

-- Customer data and experience platforms (CDPs and DXPs): enabling foundation or another layer to manage
+- Customer data and experience platforms (CDPs, DXPs) – The glue or just another layer?

 Past Speaker Highlights